 Supply Chain and Modern Slavery Act Statement

-The parent company of LK Bennett Fashion Ltd. (formerly named Byland UK Ltd) is Ying Ling Kam Trading Company Limited (based in Hong Kong), a Chinese luxury apparel group.
+The parent company of LK Bennett Fashion Ltd. is Ying Ling Kam Trading Company Limited (based in Hong Kong), a Chinese luxury apparel group.

 LK Bennett Fashion Ltd. is a multichannel global retailer with over 70 stores, concession partners, and branded locations worldwide.
 Our vision is to be a Global leader that inspires modern, confident women through luxurious British Design.
-We employed circa 305 people with an annual turnover of £41 million for the year ending February 2020.
+We employed c.
+230 people with an annual turnover of c.£49 million for the year ending January 2023.

-The Top 10 suppliers across all product categories account for 85% of our total purchasing volume, with manufacturing sites in Europe producing 76% of our collections, Asia 24%, and rest of world 0.3% of the purchasing volume.
+The Top 10 suppliers across all product categories account for 87% of our total purchasing volume, with manufacturing sites in across Europe producing 78.2% of our collections, Asia 18.8% and Eurasia 3% of the purchasing volume.

 Quality